mojofunk/alta-doc/CODE_CONVENTIONS.md

 the top level namespace of a library should be the same name as the library.

+## Nested Namespaces

+All public classes and symbols in a library should be in the top level namespace.
+Nested namespaces should be used for classes/types/functions that are internal to the library.

 ## Namespace Indentation

 Classes inside namespaces should not use any indentation and the